UCLALibrary/research-tips/_tutorials/2020-09-11-annotated-bibliographies.markdown

 learning-outcomes:
     - Identify components of an annotated bibliography
     - List reasons for making an annotated bibliography
-    - Define four types of annotations.
+    - Define four types of annotations
 # ACRL FRAMES
 acrl-frames:
     - Research as Inquiry